Pain Management Services

 State-of-the-art interventional treatments

 Interventions such as these listed below are undertaken as part of a multifaceted approach to pain management.
+Patients may be referred to interventional radiologists for these procedures

 - Precision X-ray guided Transforaminal Injections